Parks Maintenance & Recreation Management in the Peace River Country of Alberta

 Every parent wants to see their child have fun but the truth is there is a growing number of accidents related to children riding quads.

-if you are serious about going to purchase an ATV for your child, you must also be serious about that child's safety and be prepared to spend an extra amount of time training.
+What this means is that if you are serious about going to purchase an ATV for your child, you must also be serious about that child's safety and be prepared to spend an extra amount of time training.

 Injuries are the leading cause of hospitalization and death for children 1 to 19 years of age in Canada.
 ATV-related injuries are unfortunately responsible for a substantial number of these hospitalizations and deaths.